Meet the team

 development and transcriptional control findings

-We use mouse embryonic stem cells to study cell identity control mechanisms using a range of quantitative techniques.
-These approaches are complemented by state-of-the art in vivo analyses in mouse embryos (c.f.
-Amblard et al., 2024, BioRxiv).
+We use mouse embryonic stem cells to study cell identity control mechanisms using a range of quantitative techniques (c.f.
+Amblard et al., 2024).
+We also benchmark the cell types we generate in vitro against their in vivo counterparts using mouse embryos (c.f.
+Metzis et al., 2018).

 “How do cells develop during early development?”